dannsam/xenko-docs/manual/input/index.md

 ###4: Use Virtual Buttons
 You can use **Virtual Buttons**, so that the **Input** is not tied to physical buttons and keys.
-Associate keys to actions, and write your gameplay based on those actions rather than particular keys.
+Associate keys to actions, and write your gameplay based on those actions rather than physical keys.

-Fore more info read[Vritual keys].
+Fore more info read [Vritual Buttons](virtual-buttons.md).

 [Diagram 9]